Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 diminishment of the political coalition building that we now need to do because we have come to the view that a pretty wide variety of people are in some ways kind of deplorables.

 I think it's weakened to be in the last couple of years.
+I would never use that language.

 I think it's good that you wouldn't say it like that, but I still, and I'm not saying that.

+I don't even think that, by the way.
 Like, I don't, like, I don't even focus on people.

-I guess the place where where I felt a lot of pushback, and maybe this was not your pushback, right?
+so in a way I'm not sure I mean in a way I think we're saying something not too dissimilar here I guess the place where I felt a lot of pushback and maybe this was not your pushback right

-you know, the first piece I can just sort of like, I accept that there's a disagreement on like what to do in the 24 hours after a death.
+you know the first piece I can just sort of Like, I accept that there's a disagreement on like what to do in the 24 hours after a death.

-Like, you feel like I was whitewashing the guy, and I felt like I was sort of, yeah, I know, I know you do, I know you do.
+Like you feel like I was whitewashing the guy and I felt like I was sort of.

+It's very upsetting.
 I know you do.

 what are we going to do

-living here in in sort of
+living here in sort of

+two types of disagreement.
 One, with a right where Charlie Cook has become sort of the center of it, right?
+He's not unusual for the MAGA coalition.

 He's a sort of uniting force within it and the kind of things he believed and the way he did his politics.